 https://mysite.com/api/v2/login?userid=[$userid$]&password=[$password$] Notice in above URL we used [$userid$] and [$password$] placeholders.
 These are replaced automatically at runtime (See General Tab to enter UserID/Password)

-- Now, Go to Response Settings tab under a Dynamic Token tab, Enter Response Settings like Token Extract Mode, Expression Type, Content Filter Expression as below.
+- Now, Go to Response Settings tab under a Dynamic Token tab, Enter Response Settings like Token Extract Mode, Expression Type, Content Filter Expression as below XPath Expression.
 The expression basically extracts content from sessionid XML node using below XPath Expression. //*[local-name()='sessionid']

 - That’s it click on OK button to save your Connection Manager Configurations.

-Step-2: Call SOAP API in SSIS (Pass API Token) in SSIS
+Call API in SSIS with Dynamic API Token

 Now once you have setup HTTP connection manager to authenticate and get API token, we are ready for next step.
 Now we can use that token in SOAP / REST API Service call.
 So, let’s move to the SSIS Part.